A Lattice Inspired Model for Monopole Dynamics

-It is known that the ordinary dynamics of free particles does not lead to the phase transition consistent with the above scenario.
-The one-particle partition function at temperature $T=\beta^{-1}$ for a particle of mass $m_0$ in the box $[-L/2,L/2]$ is represented in terms of the imaginary-time action $S_E$ \cite{wipf}
+The above is consistent with the expectation that the mass of magnetic monopoles is proportional to $1/g^2$.
+First let us consider the thermodynamics at weak coupling by (\ref{06}).
+As the model is the direct sum of $d$ copies of one-dimensional case, it is sufficient to consider only the $d=1$ model.
+The one-particle partition function at temperature $T=\beta^{-1}$ for a particle of mass $m$ in the box $[-L/2,L/2]$ is represented in terms of the Euclidean action $S_E$ as \cite{wipf}

-with $\varepsilon=\beta / N$ as the time-slice parameter.
-The representation (\ref{01}) is to be supplemented by the periodic condition $x(0)=x(\beta)$ (\textit{i.e.} $x_0=x_N$).
-The action for a free particle in its time-sliced form is usually taken as
+with $a=\beta / N$ as the time-slice parameter.
+The representation (\ref{08}) is supplemented by the periodic condition $x(0)=x(\beta)$ (\textit{i.e.} $x_0=x_N$).
+By the action (\ref{06}) at weak coupling limit $g\ll 1$, setting $L=2\pi R$ and $m$ by (\ref{07}) after the change $y=x/(gR)$, one finds